 It was then that Kanna caught on, because Lila pushed her towards the opening.

 “You said that only slaves are allowed down there, no?
 We have two: a woman and a man.
 We’re not going to feed our man to a horde of robust women, but you can take this Upperlander and let her through.
 She has done nothing to you.
-She is one of you.”
+She is one of you, and she’s on a mission that benefits all of us equally.”

 The slave huffed.
 “As long as she’s cuffed to you, she may as well be you.
 You can control anything she does.”